Nica Worldschool

 Worldschooling is really just seeing the world and learning about various cultures, history, food, and landscapes by experiencing it first-hand.
 It’s about interacting with the world around us instead of just reading about it from a textbook.

-Rather than following a traditional curriculum, worldschoolers believe that the world is their classroom and that there is no better way to learn than through experiencing new cultures, languages, and environments.
+Typically, rather than following a traditional curriculum, worldschoolers believe that the world is their classroom and that there is no better way to learn than through experiencing new cultures, languages, and environments.

 Families may stay in one place for an extended period of time or travel frequently from destination to destination.
 Children learn through hands-on experiences, such as visiting historical sites, immersing in local way of life or learning new skills from experts in that region.